denizakdemir/denizakdemir.github.io/_pages/about.md

   - /about.html
 ---

 Hi, My name is Deniz Akdemir.
 I am a researcher in statistics.
 Everyday, I work with issues related to data and data analysis, statistics and therefore I spend a lot time thinking about data.
-This page will serve as a medium to disseminate some of my thoughts and experiences in statistics, data, and science in general.
+This page will serve as a medium to disseminate some of my thoughts about and experiences in statistics, data, and science in general.